Xiaofeng Lin

 Unmanned Systems, 2024.

-World Scientific
+World Scientific / PDF

 This paper studies the task of vision-based MAV-catching-MAV, where a catcher MAV can detect, localize, and pursue a target MAV autonomously.
 This paper proposes a real-to-sim-to-real approach and sucessfully implements a fully autonomous vision-based MAV-catching-MAV system.